 Seriously, it’s so good that William and Kate (yes, the very same Royal couple) used to head out here during their St Andrews days (as did Camilla when she visited) – actually, come to think of it, so did Tom Hanks (whose daughter studied at St Andrews) and Robert De Niro.
 Celebrities aside though, when you head over to Anstruther, you’ll understand what all the hype is about.

 Now in Anstruther, you can catch a boat to Isle of May where you’ll have the opportunity to see one of the UK’s most prized birds – the Puffin, amongst grey seals, the odd Minke whales and many other beautiful birds.
 Definitely a magnificent day out in Scotland.

 6.)
-Experience the Edinburgh Fringe Festival.
+Experience the Edinburgh Fringe Festival

 This month-long event in Edinburgh is definitely one of a kind.
-It’s the biggest arts festival in the world and it’s one the most exciting places to be in the UK come summer-time.
+It’s the biggest arts festival in the world and it’s one of the most exciting places to be in the UK come summer-time.

 7.)
-Visit the UK’s ‘tropical’ Islands – The Isles of Scilly.
+Visit the UK’s ‘tropical’ Islands – The Isles of Scilly

 The clear blue waters, beautiful scenery and fantastic weather make this a must visit in the UK.
 (See our posts on the Isles of Scilly here for more details).